SaurabhGoyal/saurabhgoyal.github.io/_posts/2017-07-19-sensitive-info-of-project.markdown

 That is to say, **the offline method is not scalable**.
 When above happens and there are multiple versions of configuration files, you need to find a way to store them securely and manage them better, also making sure their availability and integrity.
 You can't keep all those offline anymore.

-# The intuitive and probably the best option is to put them in a private secure location and whenever instantiating the app, all data is pulled from there.
+## The intuitive and probably the best option is to put them in a private secure location (accessible only be authorized personnels such as devops engineers) and whenever instantiating the app, all data is pulled from there.
 * The locations can be places like a ```repository``` or ```AWS S3 bucket``` or any of the multiple available services to store sensitive data (```PassPack, Swordfish, CHEF server``` etc.).
 In any case, **we must always store encrypted data to those places and decrypt before using at our end to ensure security even if data from that location is compromised.**

 * Although, in that case you'll have to provide keys/credentials to fetch the data from that secure location.
 But this is not same as before because we have successfully abstracted all sensitive data, which may increase a lot, behind one secure location/service, size of credentials to which is and will always be fixed.